Bend Ale Trail

-And before you hit the Bend Ale Trail, make sure you’re doing so responsibly.
-Bend locals always know to leave the driving to someone else.
-Whether you’re heading out to experience some of Bend’s award winning breweries, distilleries, or wineries, there are better ways to explore than to drive yourself.
-There are no shortage of safe and knowledgeable tour operators who are here to make your experience just that much better.
-They’ll set you up in style in a cushy bus, a snazzy towncar, or even a horse-drawn carriage.
+There are also no shortage of safe and knowledgeable tour operators who are here to make your experience just that much better.
+They’ll set you up in style in a cushy bus, a snazzy towncar, or even a Cycle Pub.
 If you’d prefer to hoof it, start from downtown Bend where more than two-thirds of the breweries are within walking distance.
 For more Visit Like a Local tips, click here.

 As you forge your way along the Bend Ale Trail , whip out your passport (one required per person) and ask for a stamp at each brewery.
 No purchase is necessary at any of the brewery stops, though it’s a great chance to sample suds everywhere you go.
 Please refer to each brewery’s hours of operation here, as not all of them are open 7 days a week.